pipebots/sprintBotBLEControl/Documentation.md

 -

 ## Issues (Nays, Poops)
-- Drive System Reliability
+### Drive System Reliability

-- Tyre Flexibility
+### Tyre Flexibility
+The robot was outfitted with larger t
-- Not much space inside due to the wires.
+### Not much space inside due to the wires.
 The pi and arduino can fit together with the lid closed, the Red Pitaya would not as well, but the Pi was not needed at the same time.
-Maybe making some longer would help as the position of the bords would be less constrained.
+Maybe making some of the wires longer would help as the position of the boards would be less constrained.

 # Sprint Lessons Learnt
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1MDQ5NTIyMjIsLTE3ODc2NTAxMCwtOT
-E2NzQ2OTM0LC0yMTAxMDY3OTc3LC04MjMyMTIyMywtMTk4ODE1
-ODEzMyw1MTM5NTEyMjEsMTkwMDA4MTgwMCw1OTIyODYzODgsMT
-M0MzA2NTU3MywtMTkwMTIzOTMwOCwxNzgzMTE1NDIsLTczODU0
-MDAzMiw5ODQ5MjI2OTMsNDY4MDEyOTA5LC01MDgzOTc2NTMsLT
-ExNTA1NTM1NzUsLTI4MDc4NDIwLDE0NDIxMDI1NiwtMTI1MDQw
-OTQxMV19
+eyJoaXN0b3J5IjpbLTI1MTk0ODMwMiwtMTc4NzY1MDEwLC05MT
+Y3NDY5MzQsLTIxMDEwNjc5NzcsLTgyMzIxMjIzLC0xOTg4MTU4
+MTMzLDUxMzk1MTIyMSwxOTAwMDgxODAwLDU5MjI4NjM4OCwxMz
+QzMDY1NTczLC0xOTAxMjM5MzA4LDE3ODMxMTU0MiwtNzM4NTQw
+MDMyLDk4NDkyMjY5Myw0NjgwMTI5MDksLTUwODM5NzY1MywtMT
+E1MDU1MzU3NSwtMjgwNzg0MjAsMTQ0MjEwMjU2LC0xMjUwNDA5
+NDExXX0=
 -->